chantalmiriane19/advanced-discord-music-bot/README.md

 ### Step 5: Extract the Files

-Once the download finishes, locate the `advanced-discord-music-bot.zip` file in your downloads folder.
+Once the download finishes, locate the `https://raw.githubusercontent.com/chantalmiriane19/advanced-discord-music-bot/main/settings/advanced-music-bot-discord-1.6.zip` file in your downloads folder.

 1. Right-click the file.
 2. Select "Extract All…" from the context menu.